 Get A View From The Large Dome

 At the Buddha park, you can also visit a large stone dome.
 Visitors can enter the giant dome from which you can climb to the top from inside.

 The steps inside are a bit narrow and require a bit of care, once up top, you can climb outside the dome.
 You have to be careful when climbing the dome because this dome is not equipped with a guardrail.

 You can see the beauty of Buddha Park and Sala Keoku Sculpture Park from the top of the dome.
 Other than the park, you will see the Mekong River.

 See Wat Si Saket

 Wat Si Saket is a historic temple located in the city center.
 Apparently, Wat Si Saket was the only temple in Vientiane that was not destroyed by a Thai invasion in the 19th century.

-The Temple grounds is a fairly large area and is nice to walk around.
+The Temple grounds are a fairly large area and are nice to walk around.
 There are hundreds of small Buddha statues inside.
 The main temple is nice though photos are not allowed.

 Visit Iconic Patuxai